OfferZen-Community/developer-mentoring/docs/community-resources/example-goals.md

 An area where I have the most difficulty is in Data Structures and Algorithms, after a talk with my mentor, I decided on solving at least one problem set from [LeetCode](https://leetcode.com/) per week.
 That way, I get to build up my problem-solving skills and prepare myself for interviews.

-#### Becoming More Aware of Other Opportunities in the Tech Space Uutside of Software Engineering
+#### Becoming More Aware of Other Opportunities in the Tech Space Outside of Software Engineering

 I've just started out my career as a junior software engineer.
 As much as I am enjoying what I'm doing currently, I'm trying to cover my bases in the potential event that later down the line in my career I decide that actually I don't want to continue my career as a software engineer and potentially switch roles to something else that is still in the overarching tech space.